 - Shoppers can compare prices (using comparison shopping engines like Google Shopping)

-In a fiercely competitive environment where shoppers demand the best on-site experience, fastest shipping, and excellent customer service at the best price, focusing on one of these aspects cannot guarantee success.
+In a fiercely competitive environment where shoppers demand the best on-site experience, fastest shipping, shipment tracking, and excellent customer service at the best price, focusing on one of these aspects cannot guarantee success.
 Instead, entrepreneurs must constantly improve all aspects of the customer experience and offer it at a competitive price.

 In fact, among all factors that influence people to choose a retailer, price is the most important one.

 To compete on price, you have to track competitor prices.
 Here are the three commonly used price tracking methods with distinct advantages and disadvantages:

 In theory, you can manually collect competitor price data.
 Is it practical?
 Not exactly.